mangalam-research/wed/README.rst

   the safe thing to do if you have a file using multiple namespaces is to declare them once and for all on the top element, and never change them throughout the document.
 Otherwise, problems are likely.

+* We've not tested a setup in which more than one wed instance appears on the same page.

 * Keyboard navigation in contextual menus works.
 However, if the mouse is hovering over menu items two items will be highlighted at once,